-Our Premium Soft Carpet Tiles have been changed as of January 2021 and have a new backing and carpet covering, if you are ordering to match a previous order the surface color may not match.
-To ensure you get the correct product if you are trying to match an existing carpet tile, please contact our service team to assist you.
+Note: Our Premium Soft Carpet Tiles have been updated as of January 2021 and have a new backing and carpet covering.
+If you are ordering to match a previous order the surface color may not match.
+If you are trying to match an existing carpet tile, please contact our service team to assist you.

 Material – 3M Scotchguard coated polyester fibers (over 2 million per square meter) needle punched into closed cell EVA foam rubber for unmatched durability.